 Mahamudra Centre for Universal Unity is situated on 8 acres in the inspirational setting of Colville Valley, Coromandel Peninsula.
-Surrounded by meadows, woods and the lovely hills, our proximity to beautiful beaches and breathtaking sea views provide an ambience conducive to peace, calm and healing.
+Surrounded by meadows, woods and lovely hills, and in close proximity to beautiful beaches and breathtaking sea views, the centre provides an ambience conducive to peace, calm and healing.

-Visitors are welcome to drop in, and you can come stay in our accommodation with options ranging from camping up to self-contained cabins.
+Visitors are welcome to drop in, or come to stay in our accommodation with options ranging from camping up to self-contained cabins.

 Like-minded organizations and groups can also rent our facilities.